Top 9 Strategies on How to Reduce Taxable Income

 One of the most effective secrets on how to save tax on salary is to open a high-deductible health insurance plan.

-At the same time, your health savings account (HSA) earnings and withdrawals are tax-free.
-Take note that there is a limit to how much you can contribute to your HSA accounts, and these limitations are often determined by your health insurance plan policy.
+At the same time, your HSA earnings and withdrawals are tax-free.
+Still, there are limitations to how much you can contribute to your HSA accounts, and these are set by the IRS.

 #2.
 Invest in Long-Term Capital Gains